adaburrows/adaburrows.github.io/content/writing/2022-05-09-h10-optane-recovery/index.md

 udisksctl mount -b /dev/loop1
 ```

-Now lets check to see if the files are there:
+Then lets check to see if the files are there:

 ```
 ll /media/kali/OS/Users/jill/